 The World of Celebrity's Hannah Wales sings high praise for the film's visual effects, writing that the "jaw-dropping" scenes make her feel like she‘s “thousands of feet up in the air with them”.

 And Peter Bradshaw from The Guardian likens the film to the work of famous author JM Barrie "with our two Victorian idealist-adventurers resembling Peter Pan and Wendy heading for the second star to the right and straight on till morning”.

 Fan reactions: ‘A spectacular adventure for the eyes’

-The Aeronauts is streaming on Prime Video in the UK from Monday, March 2.
+The Aeronauts is streaming on Prime Video in the UK now.